rezakhan995/open-links-in-new-tab/readme.txt

 == Frequently Asked Questions ==

-= Does it conflict with any other plugin. =
+= Does it conflict with any other plugin? =

 The plugin may conflict with other plugins that forcefully change the links’ onClick attribute.

 = Does it work with WooCommerce? =

-This plugin is still not compatible with WooCommerce because WooCommerce replaces their external links from a tag to form tag.
+This plugin is still not compatible with WooCommerce because WooCommerce replaces its external links from a tag to a form tag.

 == Screenshots ==